w3c-ccg/traceability-interop/docs/tutorials/authentication/README.md

 ## Development

-The postman collection can be run from the colland-line using `newman` and a local `.env` file containing your organizations secrets.
+The Postman collection can be run from the command-line using `newman` and a local `.env` file containing your organization's secrets.

-Copy the _sample.env_ to _.env_ and add values relevant to your organization, then use the following example to run the test suite from the command-line.
+Copy the `sample.env` to `.env` and add values relevant to your organization; then use the following example to run the test suite from the command-line.

-🔥 Be especially careful not to add your secrets to _example.env_ or to commit your _.env_ file to git. 🔥
+🔥 _**Be especially careful not to add your secrets to `example.env` or to commit your `.env` file to git.**_ 🔥

-_Example: Run postman collection from the command-line_
+### Example: Run postman collection from the command-line
 ```sh
 source .env && \
 npx newman run ./authentication.postman_collection.json \